Homovanillic Acid (HVA), 24 Hour, Urine

 Homovanillic acid (HVA) and other catecholamine metabolites (vanillylmandelic acid [VMA] and dopamine) are typically elevated in patients with catecholamine-secreting tumors (eg, neuroblastoma, pheochromocytoma, and other neural crest tumors).
 HVA and VMA levels may also be useful in monitoring patients who have been treated as a result of the above-mentioned tumors.
-HVA levels may also be altered in disorders of catecholamine metabolism; monamine oxidase-A deficiency can cause decreased urinary HVA values, while a deficiency of dopamine beta-hydrolase (the enzyme that converts dopamine to norepinephrine) can cause elevated urinary HVA values.
+HVA levels may also be altered in disorders of catecholamine metabolism; monoamine oxidase-A deficiency can cause decreased urinary HVA values, while a deficiency of dopamine beta-hydrolase (the enzyme that converts dopamine to norepinephrine) can cause elevated urinary HVA values.

 Screening children for catecholamine-secreting tumors with a 24-hour urine collection when requesting homovanillic acid only